 |Display all course units|

-You can develop your practical skills in our project rooms and computer suites with specialist real estate, statistical and spatial analysis software.
+You can develop your practical skills in our project rooms and computer suites with specialist real estate and statistical software.

 For more information, see Facilities .